ianopolous/crdt/README.md

 ## Merge
 A merge operation takes the maximum of the counters for a given element.
 This clearly implies it is a state based CRDT, the counter itself is sent around, not the individual increments.

 This clearly forms a CRDT.
 An element can be added and removed an unlimited number of times.
 Unlike a PN-Set, you cannot reach a situation where an add operation doesn't end in the element being present.
-Compared to an OR-set CRDT, the storage space required is much less - O(1) per element rather than O(add operations on that element since the last remove).
+Compared to an OR-set CRDT, the storage space required per element (whether removed or not) is much less - O(1) rather than O(add operations on that element since the last remove).

 You can reference this with, Parity-Set [Preston 2017]